daaimah123/career-development-task-tracker/README.md

 # Career Development Task Tracker

-A comprehensive task management application designed specifically for career development activities, helping professionals organize and track their career growth initiatives.
-Try it out [here](https://daaimah-career-development-tracker.vercel.app/)

-![Career Development Task Tracker GIF](https://github.com/user-attachments/assets/a7bb019a-1ad1-44c1-88d8-7c4c50bb9712)

-## Project Summary

 Career Development Task Tracker is a web-based application that helps professionals organize and manage their career advancement tasks.
 The application provides both list and calendar views, allowing users to visualize their career development activities over time.
 Tasks are categorized by type (Writing, Networking, Job Search, etc.) and organized by monthly themes to provide structure and focus to career development efforts.

+A comprehensive and dynamic task management application designed specifically for career development, helping professionals organize and track their growth initiatives with a unique blend of structured planning and flexible adaptation.
+Featuring monthly themes, integrated skill development tasks with resource links, and robust persistence for all task statuses, this app provides both list and calendar views to visualize your progress in content creation (blogs, shorts, presentations), networking, and job search activities.
+Try it out [here](https://daaimah-career-development-tracker.vercel.app/)

+![Career Development Task Tracker GIF](https://github.com/user-attachments/assets/a7bb019a-1ad1-44c1-88d8-7c4c50bb9712)

 ## Who It's For